 Of course the final authority on copyright law is the United States Copyright Office.
 They answer burning questions like How do I protect my sighting of Elvis?
 No, really…. it’s listed on their Frequently Asked Questions page.

-Read the article The Educator’s Guide to Copyright and Fair Use and then take a T/F quiz about copyright.
-You may also download a poster from Technology & Learning magazine to hang in your room as a quick reference for students.
+Read the article The Educator’s Guide to Copyright and Fair Use and then take their T/F quiz about copyright.

 We’re not done yet!
 Now that you have a good idea of how to legally use copyrighted works we should review how to cite those works.